 If you’re wondering how to free up RAM, the answer is much more straightforward than you think.
-Like many other problems encountered by electronic devices, the first step to troubleshooting and reducing RAM consumption is restarting the computer.
+Like many other problems electronic devices encounter, restarting the computer is the first step to troubleshooting and reducing RAM consumption.

 Because RAM stores short-term data, it only affects currently running programs.
 Rebooting the device will clear the RAM.
 Some processes may run in the background without your knowledge; In that case, a reboot is a surefire way to stop them and give your RAM a rest.